getaaron/roth-conversion-pdf/README.md

 You should have python and ghostscript installed.

 If you don't have them, try [installing homebrew](https://brew.sh) then running `brew install python gs`.

+I think it might work on Linux but I only tested it on macOS.

 ## Usage